 Challenges of the DELTA Project

-But COVID-19 isn’t the only challenge DELTA has had to face.
+But COVID-19 isn’t the only challenge DELTA faces.
 Data, the core of all centralised operations, has proven to be an ongoing issue.
-Specifically, access to data and data sharing have been observed as key points, along with a lack of standardisation and an overall fragmented market.
+Specifically, access to data and data sharing processes have been observed as key roadblocks to fully integrated demand response systems, along with a lack of standardisation and an overall fragmented market.

 Demand Response Solutions